 Action 5.3.3.d: Explore the county's and the state's ability to make homeowner's association (HOA) and condo fees more reasonable for residents of affordable units.
+OMB: What does this mean - does it imply County subsidies?

-Action 5.3.3.e: Work with Prince George's County and the State of Maryland to attain a 9% Low Income Housing Tax Credit (LIHTC) set-aside for Montgomery and Prince George's County.
+Action 5.3.3.e: Work with Prince George's County and the State of Maryland to attain a 9% Low Income Housing Tax Credit (LIHTC)36 set-aside for Montgomery and Prince George's County.
+The CE supports this goal.
+This is already being pursued.

-Action 5.3.3.f.
-Expand local housing voucher programs with dedicated funding to meet the needs of lower-income households.
+Action 5.3.3.f: Expand local housing voucher37 programs with dedicated funding to meet the needs of lower-income households.